Michael Corleone: The Godfather Part II

 Fredo confesses to Michael that Roth's right-hand man, Johnny Ola (Dominic Chianese), had promised to reward him for information about Michael.
-Fredo says that he resents being "passed over" to head the family in favor of Michael, and that he withheld key information about the Senate investigation.
-Michael disowns Fredo, and tells his personal assassin Al Neri that nothing is to happen to his brother while their mother is alive — the implication being that Neri is to kill Fredo after she dies.
+Fredo also says that he resents being "passed over" to head the family in favor of Michael, and that he withheld key information about the Senate investigation.
+Michael disowns Fredo and tells his personal assassin Al Neri (Richard Bright) that nothing is to happen to his brother while their mother is alive — the implication being that Neri is to kill Fredo after she dies.

 Meanwhile, Kay decides to leave Michael and take their children with her, believing Michael will always live in a world of crime and violence.
 Michael asks her to reconsider, but Kay reveals she aborted their unborn son because she refused to bring another of his children into the world.
 Enraged, Michael hits Kay in the face and severs ties with her, taking custody of Anthony and Mary.

 Following their mother's death, and at Connie's behest, Michael seemingly forgives Fredo, but it is actually a ploy to draw him in closer in order to have him killed.
 Soon after, Neri murders Fredo on Michael's orders.
 At the same time, Michael sends Hagen to persuade Pentangeli to commit suicide to spare his family, and has caporegime Rocco Lampone (Tom Rosqui) kill a heavily guarded Roth at Idlewild Airport upon his return to the US.

 The film ends as Michael recalls a surprise birthday party for his father on December 7, 1941.
 In a flashback scene, Michael informs the family that he has dropped out of college to enlist in the Marines.
 Only Fredo supports Michael's decision.
 When Vito arrives off-screen, everyone goes to greet him except Michael, who sits alone.
 The film closes with Michael sitting alone in the Corleones' Lake Tahoe compound.